 Is Decaf Coffee A Diuretic?

 Does decaf have caffeine?
 Yep!
 But just a tad-bit.
 What does decaf mean?
 Decaf just means that we’ve taken out most of the caffeine.
 Decaf coffee contains less than 10 mg of caffeine per cup.
 That’s less than 1/8 as much as regular coffee.
 Therefore, you’d have to drink way more than 20 cups a day for your decaf coffee to be reducing the amount of water in your body.
 In essence, decaf coffee adds water to your body.

-If you’re hell bent on drinking decaf coffee, then I highly recommend my Lake City Coffee Delectable Decaf coffee.
+If you’re hell bent on drinking decaf coffee, then I highly recommend my Lake City Coffee Delicious Decaf coffee.
 Why?
 That’s because most decaf coffee is decaffeinated by using chemical solvents similar to formaldehyde.
 That’s why it tastes so bad.

 The Best and Healthiest Decaf

 On the other hand, our coffee is decaffeinated with the natural Swiss Water Processed.
 Additionally, most decaf coffee is way over roasted.
 I roast our decaf to make it almost indistinguishable from our regular Majestic Medium roasted coffee.
 This decaf coffee is to die for.
 In fact, we receive more decaf reviews on our decaf than all our other coffee’s put together.

 This brings us to the point of discussing the second reason, mentioned above, of why coffee is healthy for you.

 Heaven In A Cup